2017 was a busy year for Pilot Flying J. PFJ opened eight new travel centers and renovated 50 existing locations in 2017.

 Meanwhile, Dave Latimer, PFJ’s Vice President of Shop Strategies and Operations, said that the company launched a program called TruckCare last year, which offers emergency roadside service and maintenance shops at some travel center locations.

 Also last year, PFJ deployed 150 roadside assistance trucks to drivers.
 The company also opened seven service shops at travel center locations.

 Latimer revealed that five more maintenance facilities would open within the next few weeks, along with 20 more this summer.
 The shops offer basic services such as preventive maintenance, DoT inspections, and light mechanical work.

 “We want to be the urgent care facilities to get things done that a trucker needs in three hours or less.
 We’ll let the truck dealers and those facilities be the hospitals for major work,” Latimer said.

 Buy the KeepTruckin ELD at Pilot Flying J travel centers

 To find the nearest Pilot Flying J travel center, visit this store locator.

 For more information on the KeepTruckin’s ELD availability at the Pilot Flying J travel centers, read this blog post.

-The KeepTruckin ELD is the #1-rated FMCSA-compliant ELD solution with numerous fleet management features.
-If you have any questions about the KeepTruckin ELD or the KeepTruckin Electronic Logbook App, call us at 855-434-ELOG or send us an email at firstname.lastname@example.org.
+The KeepTruckin ELD is the #1-rated FMCSA-registered ELD solution with numerous fleet management features.
+If you have any questions about the KeepTruckin ELD or the KeepTruckin Electronic Logbook App, call (844) 257-6396 or email at email@example.com.